ForomePlatform/anfisa/doc/user/decision_tree.rst

 * **Create derived dataset** -- apply decision tree to the dataset and save results as a derived dataset.

 AnFiSA is distributed together with the set of pre-defined decision trees.
-The detailed description of these trees are located in separate section.
+The detailed description of these trees are located in the separate section.

 Filters panel
 -------------